Azure-Samples/azure-health-data-and-ai-samples/samples/SMART-Client-Application/docs/idp-setup-okta.md

 For all five apps, choose:

-- **Sign-on policy** → the policy attached to the SMART **custom authorization server** you set up via the proxy sample's `docs/external-idp/okta-configuration.md` page.
+- **Sign-on policy** → the policy attached to the SMART **custom authorization server** you set up via [Configure Okta as the SMART Authorization Server](../../smartonfhir-smartnative-v2/docs/external-idp/okta-configuration.md) in the proxy sample.
 - **Assignments** → assign the test users / groups you created in that same page.

 > [!NOTE]